Dr Andrew Logan Wellington Eye Centre

 What are the risks of laser eye surgery?

 The vast majority of people who have had laser eye surgery have had excellent outcomes and no significant complications.
 However, laser eye surgery is like any other surgical procedure in the sense that it is not “risk-free”.
-If you are considering having laser eye surgery performed, it is important to be aware of the risks involved in the surgery and to be comfortable with the low but not non-existent level of risk.
+With any surgery it is important, that you are aware of the risks.
+You need to be comfortable with the low (but not non-existent) level of risk.

 Postoperative corneal infection

-Infection, whilst the most serious complication which could occur following laser eye surgery, is very uncommon.
+Infection, whilst the most serious complication after laser eye surgery, it is very uncommon.
 If infection occurs, it can potentially cause severe corneal scarring which could require a corneal transplant to restore vision.
 However, the largest study on infection following LASIK surgery reported from Spain in 2010 and included over 200,000 individual eyes treated with LASIK⁽²⁾.
 Infection occurred in only 82 eyes across 63 patients, a risk of just over three per 10,000 procedures or 0.03%.
 Of these patients, 93% of the affected eyes maintained good vision after successful treatment of the infection.
 No patients required a corneal transplant.

 I, Andrew Logan, have seen just one patient who developed corneal infections in both eyes following LASIK surgery.
-Their procedure was carried out at a laser clinic outside Wellington and the patient was treated successfully at Wellington hospital and retained perfect vision after the infection had resolved.
+Their LASIK procedure was not performed in Wellington.
+The patient was treated successfully in Wellington hospital.
+And they luckily retained perfect vision after the infection had resolved.

-The risk of corneal infection following SMILE laser eye surgery is still uncertain because so few cases have been reported.
-Well over 2 million SMILE procedures had been performed across the globe by mid-2019.
-But I have only been able to find five corneal infections reported in medical literature following this type of surgery.
+The risk of corneal infection following SMILE laser eye surgery seems to be lower than with LASIK.
+Very few cases have been reported.
+By mid-2019 over 2 million SMILE procedures had been performed worldwide.
+But I have only been able to find five reports of corneal infections in medical literature.
 Two patients were reported with bacterial infections affecting both eyes, and one patient developed a fungal infection in one eye.
-It is likely that the risk of infection following SMILE is up to 10 times less than after LASIK surgery.
+It is likely, that the risk of infection following SMILE is up to 10 times less than after LASIK surgery.
 This is due to the quick healing time of SMILE compared to LASIK, as it is a keyhole surgery.

 Dry Eyes